Your Music & Audio Professionals

 A good number of amplifiers have almost become standard options in professional studio recording.
 Names like Marshall and Ampeg have been staples in studio recording for decades.
 But instruments amplifiers are not the only power amps used in the studio.
 Nearfield monitors like the Yamaha HS Series have been gracing studio desks and appeasing the demanding ears of producers and engineers since the 70’s.

 Aside from power amplifiers for live sound, amplifiers are used in a huge number of other applications.
 From amusement parks to shopping malls and churches, nearly any modern building is designed with sound systems to provide music and announcements throughout.

 Home theater power amplifiers bring entertainment to life in the comfort of your home.
 Whether you love sports, a good movie, or a heated online gaming session, a quality home theater system can make all the difference.
+If you need an economical upgrade, the very best budget subwoofer can add a lot to your audio experience without costing a fortune.
 And impressing guests with a good night of entertainment is always enjoyable for all.